Alfa Romeo 147/GT Rear Brake Discs and Pads Change

 Before you rewind the caliper make sure you remove the cap on the brake master cylinder and wrap a rag around to opening, there’s a good chance some will come out.

-You will need a rewind tool as in the picture above, the piston should be screwed clockwise to retract.
+You will need a rewind tool as in the picture below, the piston should be screwed clockwise to retract.
 A tip, if the piston is not changing position in the caliper but is turning, try turning it anti-clockwise for half a turn and then clockwise again, this sometimes helps it to pick up the thread inside better.
 It took me quite a while, several scraped knuckles and a lot of swearing to figure that one out.
 When complete the piston should be in the fully retracted position as indicated in the above picture.

 Reassembly is basically the reverse of removal so I won’t go into detail, you can see from earlier sections what you need to do.